 Dividends and interest payments made to a foreign company are also generally subject to tax.
 As a foreign shareholder residing in a foreign jurisdiction that has a double tax treaty with Korea may enjoy the tax treaty benefits, an intermediate holding company that is resident in a more favorable jurisdiction may be considered.
 However, to be eligible for tax treaty benefits, the intermediate holding company should meet the anti-treaty shopping provisions (i.e. beneficial owner of the income) under Korean tax law and the relevant tax treaty.

 In most industries, foreign investors may invest without any ownership restrictions.
-For certain industries, such as newspapers, telecommunications and broadcasting, the Korean government encourages foreign investors to establish joint venture companies with Korean partners rather than establish wholly owned subsidiaries.
+For certain industries, such as newspapers, telecommunications and broadcasters, the Korean government encourages foreign investors to establish joint venture companies with Korean partners rather than establish wholly owned subsidiaries.
 In these industries, the government restricts the amount of foreign ownership to a designated percentage.

 Choice of acquisition funding